-- Average Revenue Per Outlet: Dunkin Donuts Average Revenue Per Outlet (ARPO) increased from $0.78 million in 2009 to $0.90 million in 2013.
-We expect the ARPO to rise to grow at a CAGR of 3.5% and reach $1.15 million by the end of the Trefis forecast period.
-In a slightly bearish scenario, if the growth rate slows and the ARPO only rises to around $1 million, we could see a 15% erosion in the stock price.
-On the brighter side, if the ARPO rises to around $1.3 million helped by menu expansion, we could see the stock price jumping by more than 15%.
+- Average Revenue Per Outlet: Dunkin' Donuts U.S. Average Revenue Per Outlet (ARPO) increased from $0.78 million in 2009 to $0.91 million in 2014.
+We expect the average revenue per outlet (ARPO) to grow at a CAGR of 1.5% and reach $1.02 million by the end of the Trefis forecast period.
+In a slightly bearish scenario, if the growth rate slows and the ARPO only rises to around $0.97 million, we could see a 7% erosion in the stock price.
+On the brighter side, if the ARPO rises to around $1.15 million helped by menu expansion, we could see the stock price jumping by more than 13%.

 For additional details, select a driver above or select a division from the interactive Trefis split for Dunkin' Brands at the top of the page.

-Dunkin Brands is a leading franchisor of restaurants, which serve hot and cold coffee, baked goods and ice cream.
-It franchises restaurants under the Dunkin Donuts and Baskin-Robbins brands.
-Dunkin Brands has a presence in nearly 60 countries.
+Dunkin' Brands is a leading franchisor of restaurants, which serve hot and cold coffee, baked goods, and ice cream.
+It franchises restaurants under the Dunkin' Donuts and Baskin-Robbins brands.
+Dunkin' Brands has a presence in nearly 63 countries.

 Strong and established brands

 Dunkin’ Donuts and Baskin-Robbins brands are well established brands globally.
 We believe this makes it easier for Dunkin' Donuts to launch new product lines as customers are aware of their brand and trust it immensely.
 Moreover, this makes it easy for the brand to expand internationally, where they still have the potential to have a strong impact and without any major headwinds.
 Moreover, the company is planning to expand its international reach through aggressive expansion plans in China, India, Germany, and Mexico.

 Franchised business model provides a platform for growth